HTTP-RPC/Kilo/README.md

 queryBuilder.appendLine("where owner = :owner");
 ```

-Alternatively, the following methods can be used in conjunction with the the `PrimaryKey`, `ForeignKey`, and `Index` annotations to filter the returned rows:
+Alternatively, the following methods can be used in conjunction with the the `PrimaryKey`, `ForeignKey`, and `Index` annotations to filter/sort the returned rows:

 ```java
 public QueryBuilder joinOnPrimaryKey(Class<?> type) { ... }